Lowe's Companies, Inc.

 Total amount paid for share repurchases1

-1 Excludes unsettled share repurchases and excise taxes.
+1 Excludes unsettled share repurchases and unpaid excise taxes.

-As of January 30, 2026, we had $10.8 billion remaining under our share repurchase program with no expiration date.
-In fiscal 2025, the Company paused its share repurchase program.
+As of May 1, 2026, we had $10.5 billion remaining available under our share repurchase program with no expiration date.

 Capital Resources